softcarehub/Research-Guide/Thesis and Research/Thesis.md

 ## Basic understanding of `Thesis` from my experience during thesis
 1. which content should I start first to write in thesis paper
-   - Experimental Results and Discussion
+   - Experimental Results and Discussion.